Les bienfaits de l'acide acétique

 • Natural sources: It is present in some foods, such as vinegar, which is an aqueous solution of acetic acid.

-• Uses: It is commonly used in the food industry as a preservative and in the making of vinegar.
-It is also used in the chemical industry for the production of various products, such as plastics, textiles and medicines.
+• Uses: It is commonly used in the food industry as a preservative and in the manufacture of vinegar.
+It is also used in the chemical industry for the production of various products, such as plastics, textiles, and medicines.

 • Properties: Acetic acid is soluble in water, and its aqueous solution is known as vinegar.
 In high concentrations it can be corrosive.